dresch86/docxtobb-java/README.md

 **Q: What is the goal of this project?**
 *A: To serve as a tool allowing educators to easily adapt their examination materials from a face to face to online environment using a common functional format.*

+**Q: Couldn't I just use the Blackboard web interface to create an exam?**
+*A: Yes, you can!
+The interface is clunky however.
+It is a lot easier to type an exam in Word, and then review it by scrolling to make edits as opposed to clicking through each question in a list.
+Dragging and dropping resources like images is a lot easier in Word as well.
+Additionally, many vector art tools that support round trip editing will not copy/paste into a web browser since most browsers cannot display legacy WMF files.*

 **Q: How does DocxToBB compare to other tools?**
 *A: DocxToBB is intended to convert a printable exam document to a Blackboard Learn Test (not a pool).
 Most other tools do not handle embedded images, especially vector (i.e. WMF) ones, at all.
 The inability to embed images is particularly challenging for visual subjects like chemistry, biology, physics, engineering, and art.*

 **Q: How does DocxToBB work?**
 *A: DocxToBB compatible Word files require boxing questions into tables, which are automatically detected and parsed for content.
 To see examples of how questions can be structured, see the [examples directory](https://github.com/dresch86/docxtobb-java/tree/master/examples).*